VektorTech/jones-store/README.md

 - No way to add custom constraints onto table columns inside Prisma, so I had to resort to handwritten SQL commands.

-- The Sass team is deprecating the `@import` statement in favour of `@use`, which forced me to import (with `@use()`) all variables, functions, placeholders and mixins into all sass files that depends on them.
+- The Sass team is deprecating the `@import` statement in favour of `@use`, which forced me to import (with `@use()`) all variables, functions, placeholders and mixins into all sass files that depend on them.

 - Learning to work with `next/image` was a bit difficult, especially when trying to resize images.

-- While implementing the slideshow feature of the product component, I ran into a problem where the state wasn't updating as intended.
+- While implementing the slideshow feature of the product component, I encountered a problem where the state wasn't updating as intended.
 After some point, I realized that the callback being passed to `setInterval` was using an outdated value of state held inside its closure &mdash; the value assigned during the first render.
 I later discovered a different way of updating the state by passing a callback to `setState` instead of a value.
 The callback accepts the current value of the state to calculate and return a new state.
 [Further details by Dan Abramov...](https://overreacted.io/making-setinterval-declarative-with-react-hooks/#second-attempt)

-- Made some changes to UI in areas that were not accounted for during design, for layout and stylistic improvements.
+- I made some changes to UI in sections that were not accounted for during the design phase for layout and stylistic improvements.

 - After a series of bugs, I eventually realized that I needed to `await` all Prisma DB queries for them to execute successfully.

 - The price range component came with more challenges than I would have anticipated:

-- I found out that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may not be congruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
+- I found out that the `.getBoundingClientRect` method gives details about an element's rendering dimensions that may be incongruent with its layout dimensions in the case where CSS transformations are applied, which caused a few visual bugs on the range's progress bar.
 So I had to update my calculations.

-- My naive attempt at making the price range a controlled component made the code grew increasingly complicated and harder to manage.
+- My naive attempt at making the price range a controlled component made the code increasingly complicated and harder to manage.
 The main issue stemmed from trying to trigger state updates in response to changing props.
-I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` were continuously updating the state.
-They triggered state updates one after the other due to stale values being passed, so I had to rethink my approach.
+I ran into a condition where, in some cases, the change handlers and the component's `useEffect()` would cause the state to be perpetually updated.
+One update after the other due to stale values, so I had to rethink my approach.
 The solution was simple, set a key on the component that uses all the props required for triggering a reset.

 - Trying to aggregate the average ratings for each product resulted in multiple Prisma clients being instantiated at once, which caused errors in Vercel.
 So to resolve this, in the database query, I included all reviews related to the products and then used that to map through and programmatically calculate the average ratings of each product.